-So what makes Fleets different than regular Tweets?
+So what makes Fleets different to regular Tweets?

-Well, unlike regular Tweets, Fleets disappear after 24 hours and can’t be retweeted, liked, or receive public comments.
+Well, unlike regular Tweets, Fleets disappear after 24 hours and can’t be retweeted or liked.

-A user’s Fleets will appear at the top of their home page (in a nearly identical fashion to Instagram Stories), and anyone who can access your full profile will also be able to find your Fleets there.
+A user’s Fleets will appear at the top of their home page and anyone who can access your full profile will also be able to find your Fleets there.

 If your DMs are open, people will be able to react to your Fleets with a text-based message or emoji.

 Are stories part of your social strategy?
 They should be!
 Find out what the future holds for stories on social in this blog post!

 Fleets are being rolled out to all markets, so you may already have access to the new feature.